seejohnrun/seejohnrun.github.io/_posts/2012-01-03-google-translate-and-freemium.markdown

 ---
 For about two years, I ve maintained a Ruby library called <a href="https://github.com/seejohnrun/easy_translate">EasyTranslate</a> for working with the Google Translate API.
 Google Translate has been (like other Google APIs) free to use withing a certain range.

 Recently, they ve deprecated (read: completely turned off) access to v1, due to  substantial economic burden caused by extensive abuse .
-That s really a shame.
+That's really a shame.
 The larger shame is that there is <em>no</em> free usage tier for v2 of the API.
 Even to santiy check my API client (that I don't even use anymore), I need to pay.

 This reminds me of <a href="http://www.tylernichols.com/web-development/i-am-done-with-the-freemium-business-model">an article</a> I read yesterday on HackerNews (and linked by <a href="http://codefury.net/">Kenny Katzgrau</a>) about how one developer is fed up with freemium as a model due to lack of conversion from free to paying customers.
 I don't really agree with that article for a few reasons:
 <ul>